IyadKhuder/The-Metropolitan-Museum-of-Art/README.md

 # The-Metropolitan-Museum-of-Art
-Trying to explore the data, infer some interesting insights.
+In this repo, I'm trying to explore the data, and apply some machine learning on it.
-Trying to explore the data, infer some interesting insights, explore the prominent data patterns and present them in an appropriate manner.
-Particularly of interest are original approaches showing your machine learning expertise.
-You may opt for methods from natural language understanding, recommender systems, image processing, forecasting, outlier detection, network analysis, you name it.

-Based on the above surveillance, I've come up with the following reasoning:
+Having explored the data, I've come up with the following reasoning:

 Discussion of the dataset and the plan of attack
 Challenges: